Application Due August 5, 2022!

-The Sept.
-11 National Day of Service and Remembrance is the culmination of an effort originally launched in 2002 by 9/11 family members and support groups who worked to establish the charitable service day as a forward-looking way to honor 9/11 victims, survivors and others who rose up in service response to the attacks.
+The 9/11 National Day of Service and Remembrance is the culmination of an effort originally launched in 2002 by 9/11 family members and support groups, who worked to establish the charitable service day as a forward-looking way to honor 9/11 victims, survivors, and others who rose up in service response to the attacks.
 In 2009, Congress designated September 11th as a National Day of Service and Remembrance and charged AmeriCorps with supporting this effort across the country.
 With funding from AmeriCorps, the Kansas Volunteer Commission is working with organizations across Kansas to engage volunteers in tribute projects.

 - Guidelines are available here

-Grant period: September 3 – September 19, 2021
+Grant period: September 2 – September 18, 2021

-For other questions, contact Elaine Rodriguez at ERodriguez@ksde.org
+For other questions, contact us at email@example.com